pceBuildMaster/Robotframework-Testrail-Listener/README.md

 ## Design Overview

 During an RF run the TestRailRunListener will be called to update test results.
-Design of Listener is TR Tests are created in TR Run.
+Listener is designed so TR Tests are created in a TR Run.
 The Run will be created in a TR Plan.
 One will be created if it does not exist.
 The Plan is tied to a TR Milestone.
 It also will be created if it does not exist.

-The names used for the TestRail entities, Milestone, Plan, and Run are determined by the site specific logic configured in TestRailServer.py
+The names used for the TestRail entities, Milestone, Plan, and Run are determined by the site specific logic configured in **TestRailServer.py**

 An example usage would be the testing of a Release Canidate, e.g. FooBar 1.3 RC2, which would be the Milestone name.
 For the testing cycle two models will be tested, Gizmo, and TNBT.
 These would be the Plan names.
-For each model the each of the RF testsuites would be run, API, System, GUI.
+For each model each of the RF testsuites would be run, API, System, GUI.
 These would be the Run names.

 So TestRail will end up with these entities: